NovaMatthew/NovaMatthew.github.io/Projects.md

-## Projects
 <br />
 ### Monster Battle Project
 <br />
-- An object-oriented multi-class Java program that simulates a battle between two monsters.
+An object-oriented multi-class Java program that simulates a battle between two monsters.
   - Program features:
     - Code to read from a text file.
     - Functions to organize a larger program.